Omar al-Bashir: War in Darfur

 In 2009, General Martin Luther Agwai, head of the UNAMID, said the war was over in the region, although low-level disputes remained.
 "Banditry, localised issues, people trying to resolve issues over water and land at a local level.
 But real war as such, I think we are over that," he said.
 This perspective is contradicted by reports which indicate that violence continues in Darfur while peace efforts have been stalled repeatedly.
-Violence between Sudan's military and rebel fighters has beset Southern Kordofan and Blue Nile states since disputed state elections in May 2011, an ongoing humanitarian crisis that has prompted international condemnation and U.S. congressional hearings.
+Violence between Sudan's military and rebel fighters has beset South Kordofan and Blue Nile states since disputed state elections in May 2011, an ongoing humanitarian crisis that has prompted international condemnation and U.S. congressional hearings.
 In 2012, tensions between Sudan and South Sudan reached a boiling point when the Sudanese military bombed territory in South Sudan, leading to hostilities over the disputed Heglig (or Panthou) oil fields located along the Sudan-South Sudan border.
 Omar al-Bashir sought the assistance of numerous non-western countries after the West, led by America, imposed sanctions against him, he said: "From the first day, our policy was clear: To look eastward, toward China, Malaysia, India, Pakistan, Indonesia, and even Korea and Japan, even if the Western influence upon some [of these] countries is strong.
 We believe that the Chinese expansion was natural because it filled the space left by Western governments, the United States, and international funding agencies.
 The success of the Sudanese experiment in dealing with China without political conditions or pressures encouraged other African countries to look toward China."

-Chadian President Idriss Deby visited Khartoum in 2010 and Chad kicked out the Darfuri rebels it had previously supported.
+Chadian President Idriss Déby visited Khartoum in 2010 and Chad kicked out the Darfuri rebels it had previously supported.
 Both Sudanese and Chadian sides together established a joint military border patrol.

-On 26 October 2011, al-Bashir said that Sudan gave military support to the Libyan rebels, who overthrew Muammar Gaddafi.
-In a speech broadcast live on state television, al-Bashir said the move was in response to Col Gaddafi's support for Sudanese rebels three years ago.
-Sudan and Libya have had a complicated and frequently antagonistic relationship for many years.
-President al-Bashir said the Justice and Equality Movement (JEM), a Darfuri rebel group, had attacked Khartoum three years ago using Libyan trucks, equipment, arms, ammunition and money.
-He said God had given Sudan a chance to respond, by sending arms, ammunition and humanitarian support to the Libyan revolutionaries.
+On 26 October 2011, al-Bashir announced that he had supported the rebels that had ousted Muammar Gaddafi.
+It was a reciprocal move for Gaddafi supporting the rebels in Darfur, including the Justice and Equality Movement.
 "Our God, high and exalted, from above the seven skies, gave us the opportunity to reciprocate the visit," he said.
 "The forces which entered Tripoli, part of their arms and capabilities, were 100% Sudanese," he told the crowd.
 His speech was well received by a large crowd in the eastern Sudanese town of Kassala.
-But the easy availability of weapons in Libya, and that country's porous border with Darfur, are also of great concern to the Sudanese authorities.